100% Natural

 The truth is, none of the chicken you buy in a store is raised in a cage.
 We exercise all measures to be sure our flocks are provided the best possible care.
 Chickens are raised in a climate-controlled environment and are free to roam around the facility they are housed in.
 They are kept safe from outside predators and potential diseases.
 For their own safety and well-being, the only time they are caged is when they are transported a short distance from the farm to the processing plant.

 Sanderson Farms has strict procedures and policies with regard to how our chickens are cared for and maintained which growers and employees are required to follow.
 Our number one priority is serving people chicken that is delicious, high quality and safe to eat.
 Ensuring our birds are healthy and comfortable is the best way we do that.
 Our veterinary staff ratio to number of chickens is one of the best in the industry, and the veterinary oath they have taken promises to provide the best animal care possible, while also protecting humans.
-Click to see a day in the life and here to see how we grow our chickens.
+Click to see a day in the life.

 Absolutely not.
 The use or administration of hormones or steroids in chicken production is strictly prohibited by the USDA.
 The only hormones found in our chickens are those that occur naturally.
 Just like they do in any living plant or animal.